mmistakes/so-simple-theme/workshops/isba2016/index.md

 include an interactive session with hands-on exercises.

-**Participants are encouraged to bring their fully charged laptop and install before the course the latest Stan.** We highly recommend the use of *RStan* which will be used for the demonstrations.
+**Participants are encouraged to bring their fully charged laptop and install before the course the latest Stan, ideally download the excellent [Stan reference manual](/documentation/) along with it.** We highly recommend the use of *RStan* which will be used for the demonstrations.
 The example data set for the exercises can be downloaded below.
 A more advanced example, which we will discuss, will be shared here before the course.

 - Ulcerative Colitis [1]: [colitis_data.R](/workshops/isba2016/colitis_data.R)